GateHub’s support for Flare

 How will GateHub support Flare?

-GateHub will support claiming Spark tokens with native XRPL wallets and Hosted wallets.
-We are also planning to support deposits, withdrawals, trading and exchanging of Spark on both XRPL and Hosted wallets.
+GateHub will support the Flare distribution on native XRPL wallets and Hosted wallets.
+We will support deposits, withdrawals, trading and exchanging of Spark on both XRPL and Hosted wallets when the Flare Network goes live.

-How can I claim Spark on my XRPL wallet?
+How can I set the Message Key on my XRPL wallet?

-You will need to set up each of your XRPL wallets for claiming Spark individually.
-Your Flare (claim/deposit) address will be generated automatically for you and you will then be able to claim Spark to your wallet after the snapshot date.
+You will need to set up each of your XRPL wallets for the distribution individually.
+Your Flare (claim/deposit) address will be generated automatically for you and you will then receive the IOUs to this wallet.

 How can I claim Spark on my Hosted wallet?